Living in Edinburgh

 Not sure about area names?

-Select an area from the map instead.
+Select an area from the diagram below instead.

 There is a variety of different architectural styles within Edinburgh.
 The New Town is home to the largest and best preserved example of Georgian town planning in the UK, whilst the Old Town is made of a medieval pattern of closes and wynds.